 The following scenarios are common among bicycle-motor vehicle collisions:

-- Left-hand turn collision: California Vehicle Code section 21801(a) states that all drivers attempting a left-hand turn must first check for and yield to any vehicles coming from the opposite direction, including bicycles.
+- Left-hand turn collision: California Vehicle Code section 21801(a) states that all drivers attempting a left-hand turn must first check for and yield to any vehicles approaching from the opposite direction, including bicycles.
 Unfortunately, many drivers do not see bicyclists coming and crash into them while making a left turn.

 - Sideswipe: All motorists are expected to give bicyclists enough space when passing.
-However, some motorists get impatient and attempt extremely risky passes, which can result in a sideswipe collision or the bicyclist getting run off the road.
+However, some motorists get impatient and attempt extremely risky passes, which can resulting in a sideswipe collision or the bicyclist getting run off the road.